pgRouting/workshop-build/docs/chapters/topology.rst

 	pgr_createTopology('<table>', float tolerance, '<geometry column', '<gid>')

-First we have to add source and target column, then we run the assign_vertex_id function ... and wait.:
+First we have to add source and target column, then we run the ``pgr_createTopology`` function ... and wait.
+Depending on the network size this process may take from minutes to hours.
+It will also require enough memory (RAM or SWAP partition) to store temporary data.

 .. code-block:: sql